hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0400
 The seas are big.
 Very big.
 My stomach is in knots from worry.
 I practice *box breathing* to calm myself.
 Every wave that comes lapping up the hull scares me now.
 I never did trust the sea, but now I am terrified of its strength and unpredictability.

-##### 0700
-We tried to have coffee outside, but big waves came crashing into the cockpit, spoiling both our cups.
+We tried to have coffee outside, but a wave came crashing into the cockpit, spoiling both our cups.
 No coffee for us today.
-We'll have to fight these monster waves all day.
+Seems like we'll have to fight these monster waves all day.
 I worry when I'm out here, but also am concerned for Devine when he's out there.
 Wind is coming out of the west, strong and steady.
-The next days should be calmer, although the GRIB files have been known to lie.
+The next days should be calmer, although the forecast has been known to lie.
 I went to hide back inside, but I wish I was out there with him.
-Sometimes I wish we hadn't done this, and that we were somewhere quiet, chatting about projects and sipping something warm, not sitting here, mind racing and fearful that the sea will try and take one of us again.
+Sometimes I wish that we were somewhere quiet, chatting about projects and sipping something warm, not sitting here, mind racing and fearful that the sea will try and take one of us again.
+A calm existence might suit me better, but I also enjoy a life devoid of comforts.

 We are crazy fools to be out here, but what other option was there, really?
 How else could we bring Pino home?
 It's funny.
 When the weather is bad, we are fools, but when it's good, we're lucky?
 The weather has a way of toying with my mind and feelings.

 ##### 1000
-Total freak out.
-I went to steer Pino through these monstrous waves and one of them spun us right around, but did not try to board us.
-I was holding onto something, so I didn't hurt myself—I know better this time.
+I went to steer Pino through monster-sized waves, one of them struck the boat, and spun us right around.
+It was scary, but at least it did not try to board us.
+I was holding onto the railing and stayed put.
+Now whenever I see a mean-looking wave, my hands instinctively grab the nearest handhold.
 We weren't knocked down, just tossed around violently.
-I freaked out after that, refusing to drive in these waves.
-I parked the boat into a heave-to, went inside, and just started bawling.
+I refused to drive in these waves after that.
+I secured Pino into a heave-to, went inside, and just started bawling.
 The accumulated stress of this trip, and the lack of sleep just got to me.
 This was a ridiculous dream wasn't it?
+Maybe, but crossing an ocean wouldn't be half so interesting if all was easy and predictable, would it?

 ##### 1300
 We are going northeast, but mostly east.
-Devine is driving right now.
-I feel terrible but the stress of driving in these waves is just too much for me right now.
+Devine is steering right now.
+I feel terrible, but the stress of driving in these waves is just too much for me right now.
 Devine plans to heave-to again when tired.
-Meanwhile, I am doing a lot of thinking, and am making sure he gets what he needs.
-I made spaghetti for lunch with eggplants, and served a miso soup alongside.
+Meanwhile, I am making sure he gets what he needs.
+I made spaghetti for lunch with tomatoes and stewed eggplants, and served the meal with a warm bowl of miso soup.

 ##### 1500
 About 20 porpoises came leaping in and out of waves around Pino.
 Life on the water is always better when there are porpoises around.

 We downloaded a bigger range for the GRIB files, and noticed a big system heading our way—what else is new?
 It's going to be a strong one.
 The forecast may change, it often does, but we're not sure how to go about avoiding it.
 Devine thinks we should go south, I think north, either that, or we slow down and let it pass.
 This part of the ocean is most unkind.
 The only wind we get to go forward is those from passing lows, which are usually too strong, and then leave calms in passing.
 This is discouraging.
 Devine is a glass half-full kind of person, I'm glad he's around to balance me out.
 Fear is a terrible thing.